7 Powerful steps to creating change in your life

 4. Get rid of limiting belief

 Nothing will take you down faster than your own belief system.
 “I am fat and will never lose weight – it’s too hard” “Who am I to make millions?”
 “I can’t hire a house keeper people would think I am lazy”.
 “I can’t leave my spouse – how would I support myself and my kids would suffer”.
 Hmmmmm any of those sound familiar?
-What we constantly tell ourselves or what we were told as children can be etched into us without even realising!
+What we constantly tell ourselves or what we were told as children can be etched into us without even realizing!
 Next time you are sitting around with that negative self-talk ask yourself “IS THAT TRUE?”
 Is it too hard to lose weight?
 People do it all the time!
 You deserve to make millions just as much as the next guy!
 Do you really care what so and so thinks if you don’t clean your own house?
 Would your kids be unhappy?
 Or would you be teaching them to never stay in a loveless marriage because it sucks!

 5. Create your road map